-Broccoli beef is healthy, flavorful, has far less sodium than grabbing take out, and it’s much more cost-effective.
-Imagine thin strips of juicy steak and tender broccoli permeated with immense flavors of a thick and sticky sauce made of soy sauce, ginger, and brown sugar.
-All of this is topped off with toasted sesame seeds to add a little nuttiness which rounds out the dish.
-I mean, it’s winning all around.
+Broccoli beef is healthy, flavorful, has far less sodium than grabbing take out, and at a fraction of the cost.
+Imagine thin strips of juicy steak and tender broccoli permeated with the flavors of a thick and sticky sauce made of soy sauce, ginger, and brown sugar.
+This traditional Chinese take-out dish is topped with toasted sesame seeds to add a little nuttiness which rounds out the dish.

 - Top sirloin, skirt steak, or flank steak – Cut into thin strips, across the grain

 - Mirin – This is a rice wine vinegar containing alcohol and has a touch of sweetness.
 You can also substitute rice vinegar instead.

 - Oyster sauce – Gives it a complex sweet and salty flavor.

 - Ginger paste – Can substitute for freshly grated ginger if you don’t have a paste.

 - Roasted garlic paste – Will add a deeper flavor than regular garlic, but you can use minced garlic instead.

-- Light brown sugar – It is used to balance the salt and adds to the sticky texture.
+- Light brown sugar – Used to balance the salt and adds to the sticky texture.

 - Cornstarch – A thickening agent that will bring the sauce to its desired thickness.

 - Beef broth – Try for low sodium if you can.
 The salt in the remaining ingredients will be enough for good flavor.

 - Canola oil – Used to cook the beef.
 Can also use olive oil, or a tablespoon sesame oil if you have it available.

-- Green onion sliced – Used as a garnish.
+- Green onion (scallions) sliced – Used as a garnish.
 Will add a lovely pop of green along with the broccoli.